 This is why sexual difference is essential to marriage.
 Sexual difference is the necessary starting point for understanding why protecting and promoting marriage as the union of one man and one woman isn’t arbitrary or discriminatory.
 Rather, it’s a matter of justice, truth, love, and real freedom.
 Only a man and a woman—at every level of their identity: biological, physiological, emotional, social, spiritual—are capable of authentically speaking the language of married love, that is, the language of total self-gift, open to the gift of the other and the gift of life.
 (Please see the second video “Made for Life,” which explores the topic of marriage and children.)

 Marriage is unique for a reason.
-Find out why by watching the video “Made for Each Other” and reading the Viewer’s Guide.
-For further resources, please see the Resource Booklet for Priests, Deacons, Catechists, and Teachers.
-And for more information, go to the FAQs.
+For further resources, please see the Resource Booklet for Priests, Deacons, Catechists, and Teachers and the blog series on segments of the video.

 A particularly relevant resource is Brian Bransfield’s “The Difference is the Difference“

 Buy the Made for Each Other package at the USCCB Store today!